Rectangular QAM Demodulator Baseband

 | positive integer

-Modulation order specified as a positive integer equal to two.
-Modulation order M defines the number of points in the signal constellation.
+The modulation order is set as a positive integer equal to two.
+The modulation order M determines the number of points in the signal constellation.

 M must have the form 2K for some positive integer K.

-The block scales the signal constellation depending on the value of the Normalisation method parameter.
+The block scales the signal constellation depending on the value of the Normalization method parameter.

 Output type — output type